Choose a college

 Direct PLUS Loans are loans made to graduate or professional students and parents of dependent undergraduate students to help pay for education expenses.
 The borrower (student or parent, in case of Parents PLUS loan) is responsible for interest during all periods.

 Direct PLUS Loan for Graduate and Professional Degree Students

 Graduate students can borrow an amount up to the cost of attendance (COA) minus other estimated financial assistance.
 The terms and conditions applicable to parent PLUS loans also applies to graduate PLUS loans.

 Applicants are required to complete the Free Application for Federal Student Aid (FAFSA) and are given an opportunity to request the maximum eligibility under the Direct Unsubsidized Loan Program before applying for a graduate Direct PLUS loan.
 The graduate PLUS loan will be placed into deferment while a graduate student is enrolled and for an additional six months after the date the student ceases to be enrolled on at least half-time basis.

-Students who receive a graduate PLUS Loan are subject to the terms and conditions disclosed on the Federal Direct PLUS Loan Application and Master Promissory Note (MPN), the Direct Loan Disclosure Statement, and the Borrower’s Rights and Responsibilities Statement.
+Students who receive a graduate PLUS Loan are subject to the terms and conditions, along with the borrower’s rights and responsibilities disclosed on the Federal Direct PLUS Loan and Master Promissory Note (MPN).

 Direct Parent Loan for Undergraduate Students (PLUS)